Gravitational collapse in the AdS background and the black hole formation: Black hole formation

 \section{Black hole formation}

-As stated, in dynamical settings the apparent horizon is the crucial concept to be identified by the geodesic expansion of light like geodesics.
-We need first to obtain the induced metric on a $d-1$ dimensional hyper-surface in a $d$ dimensional space-time given by
+Let's now go over to the question of if and how a black hole can form during the collapse of the ingoing wave.
+Within this dynamical setting the concept of a static black hole defined by the existence of an event horizon can not be used.
+We therefore turn to the concept of the apparent horizon applicable in any dynamical setting.
+To define the apparent horizon being a $d-1$ dimensional hypersurface in a $d$ dimensional space-time we need first the induced metric given by

-where $n^a$ and $\ell^b$ are ingoing and outgoing geodesics normal to the d-1 dimensional hyper-surface.
+where $n^a$ and $\ell^b$ are ingoing and outgoing geodesics normal to the $d-1$ dimensional hyper-surface.
 Two scalar quantities called geodesic expansions are defined by

 The region in which the expansions $\theta_\ell$ and $\theta_n$ are negative is called the trapped region and its boundary is the apparent horizon.
 Now, in our case the $f=0$ hypersurface is the boundary of the trapped region, or the apparent horizon, where the expansion of the outgoing geodesics is zero.
-However, to calculate numerically, we set a lower bound for $f$.
-The behavior of the metric function $f$ for the narrow wave is shown in FIG.\ref{fig:1} and FIG.\ref{fig:1-1}.
-As the wave propagates inward its potential well increases until the black hole forms.
-For the vacuum AdS initial condition the collapse occurs at $u\sim 1.1$.
+However, to calculate numerically, we set a lower bound for $f$, say $f = 0.02$.
+The behavior of the metric function $f$ for the narrow wave in the case of AdS for all regions of space-time is shown in Fig.\ref{fig:1}.
+Note that the value of $f$ is almost equal to to one outside and inside the wave, and has a minimum which decreases to zero ($0.02$) once the black hole's apparent horizon is formed.
+The case of AdS black hole is shown in Fig.\ref{fig:1-1}.
+We notice a small increase of $f$ after going down to zero due to the existence of a gap between collapsing wave and the central black hole.
+Starting with vacuum AdS initial condition the collapse occurs at $u\sim 1.1$.
 If we define the apparent horizon formation time $t_{A}$ such that $f$ is approximately less than $0.02$ then we find $t_{A}\sim 2.3 $.
 Given the initial condition of the AdS black hole, the collapse occurs at $u\sim 0.9$ and $t_{A}\sim1.7$.
-Therefore, in the presence of an initial black hole with the same parameters of the boundary source, the formation time of the apparent horizon decreases.
-The question of how the presence of a black hole may affect the thermalization is studied in the last section.
+Therefore, given the same parameters of the boundary source, in the presence of an initial black hole the formation time of the apparent horizon decreases.

-The case of broad waves is shown in FIG.\ref{fig:1-1-1}, where we see the formation of a two phase black hole.
+The case of broad waves is shown in Fig.\ref{fig:1-1-1}, where we see the formation of a two phase black hole.
 The first collapse happens at $u\sim 0.7$ and the second one at $u\sim 0.5$.